 Chief Financial Officer

-Mr. Renaud oversees the operations of ACDI/VOCA's accounting and finance units.
-He first joined ACDI/VOCA in 2004 as a budget analyst and went on to manage budgeting, financial reporting and financial analysis as the finance and budgets manager.
-During this period he also spent time in Serbia as the interim finance manager on a USAID-funded program.
+Mr. Renaud oversees the operations of ACDI/VOCA's accounting and finance and information technology units.
+He first joined ACDI/VOCA in 2004 as a budget analyst and went on to manage budgeting, financial reporting, and financial analysis as the finance and budgets manager.
+During this period, he also spent time in Serbia as the interim finance manager on a USAID-funded program.
 He later served as controller and deputy chief financial officer.
 Before joining ACDI/VOCA, he worked in the private sector for accountant and consultant companies.
 Mr. Renaud also served in the Peace Corps as a small business consultant in Turkmenistan.
 He is a member of the audit committee for the Volunteers for Economic Growth Alliance and has served on the boards of MCA Bai-Tushum, a Kyrgyz microcredit agency, and the Notre Dame Alumni Club of Washington, D.C.
 He earned his B.A. in business administration and accountancy from the University of Notre Dame and an M.B.A. in international management from the Monterey Institute of International Studies.

-Ms. Moulton heads the human resources and administrative divisions.
-As a certified senior professional in human resources, Ms. Moulton brings to ACDI/VOCA a depth of knowledge and experience in organizational management.
-She joined ACDI/VOCA in April 2006 after serving as vice president and deputy director of human resources at ICF International, Inc.; director of human resources and administration at Caliber Associates, Inc.; manager of human resources development at American Institutes for Research and senior personnel consultant at Tangent Corporation.
-She earned her M.S. in applied behavioral science with a concentration in organizational development at the Johns Hopkins University, and B.S. in psychology at the University of Maryland University College.
+Ms. Moulton heads the human resources and administrative division.
+As a certified senior professional in human resources (SPHR), Ms. Moulton brings to ACDI/VOCA a depth of knowledge and experience in organizational management.
+She joined ACDI/VOCA in April 2006 after serving as vice president and deputy director of human resources at ICF International, Inc.; director of human resources and administration at Caliber Associates, Inc.; manager of human resources development at American Institutes for Research; and senior personnel consultant at Tangent Corporation.
+She earned her M.S. in applied behavioral science with a concentration in organizational development at the Johns Hopkins University and B.S. in psychology at the University of Maryland University College.
 She served on the board of the Human Resources Leadership Forum from 2011–2013.
 In 2012 she was a finalist in the Human Resources Leadership Award in Innovation and a recipient of the Dr. J. P. London Award for Promoting Ethical Behavior.
 In 2013 Ms. Moulton was awarded the InsideNGO Operational Excellence Award in Human Resources.

 ACDI/VOCA Board of Directors